puppup420247-org/EdgeEnterprise/edgeenterprise/faqs-edge-in-the-enterprise.md

 Currently, Microsoft Edge supports import from existing installs of Microsoft Edge, Chrome, Internet Explorer, and Firefox (on Win10).
 The following settings are supported for importing: Bookmarks, History, Passwords and Autofill (Payments, addresses and generic forms).
 You can choose to import either from the First-run Experience or from browser settings.

 ## What is the difference between the Canary and Developer channels/builds?
 The Canary channel will update about daily, and the Dev channel will update about weekly.
+Also, offline installers (MSIs and PKG files) will only be available for the Dev channel.
 More information about other channels will be coming soon.

 ## What kind of extension support do I have with the new version of Microsoft Edge?
 Microsoft Edge supports extensions from [Microsoft Edge Insider Addons](https://go.microsoft.com/fwlink/?linkid=2081222) and [Chrome Web Store](https://go.microsoft.com/fwlink/?linkid=2072338).